graiz/graiz/README.md

 # Hi there, I'm Greg Raiz! 👋

 I'm an entrepreneur, and tech enthusiast who loves turning abstract ideas into impcatful companies.
 I currently wear the hat of the General Partner at [Raiz Capital](https://Raiz.vc) where we work with early-stage founders on their journey.
-I run an [accelerator program](https://xlr8.raiz.vc)] for founders working in AI.
+I run an [cohort program](https://xlr8.raiz.vc)] for founders working in AI.

 ## A bit about my background 📚